 Boulder Creek Falls

+Due to post-Carr Fire environmental hazards and safety concerns, Boulder Creek Falls Trail remains closed.
 The three cascades of Boulder Creek Falls are tucked into a dark, shaded box canyon filled with moss and ferns.
-The forest around Boulder Creek Falls was selectively logged in the 1950s.
-As you hike to the falls you are on the main hauling road that carried old-growth Douglas fir and ponderosa pines to the sawmill.
-When the park was established in 1965, some logging continued into the early 70's.
-Once the logging ended the forest began to recover.
+Like much of the park, the forest around Boulder Creek Falls was selectively logged in the 1950s.
+As you hike to the falls, you are on the main hauling road that carried old-growth Douglas fir and ponderosa pines to the sawmill.
+When the park was established in 1965, as part of the compromise, some logging was allowed to continue into the early 1970's.

 Brandy Creek Falls